UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 - A virtual network.

-- Four storage accounts (One for AD, One for SQL, one for file share witness and one for VM diagnostic).
+- Four storage accounts (One for AD, one for SQL, one for file share witness and one for VM diagnostic).

-- Four public IP address (One for AD, Two for each SQL VM and one for public LB bound to SQL always on listener).
+- Four public IP address (One for AD, two for each SQL VM and one for public LB bound to SQL always on listener).

 - One external load balancer for SQL VMs with public IP bound to the SQL always on listener.

 - One VM (WS2016) configured as domain controller for a new forest with a single domain.

-- Two VM (WS2016) configured as SQL Server 2016 SP1 or SP2 enterprise/standard/developer and clustered.
+- Two VMs (WS2016) configured as SQL Server 2016 SP1 or SP2 Enterprise/Standard/Developer.

 - One VM (WS2016) configured as file share witness for the cluster.

-- One Availability Set containing the SQL and FSW 2016 VMs.
+- One availability set containing the SQL and FSW 2016 VMs.

 ### Notes